With Our King and Queen Through India: Release and reception

 When the film was released, there had been several short black-and-white films of the Delhi Durbar made already by other companies.
 With Our King and Queen Through India made a huge impact worldwide because of its colour, length and multi-media spectacle.
 It had a great appeal for middle class audiences that had previously avoided film shows because of their low social status, and it was exhibited before royalty.
 George V saw it at the Scala on 11 May 1912, accompanied by Queen Mary, Queen Alexandra and Empress Maria of Russia.
 The Empress wrote to her son Nicholas II of Russia about the show.

-We are lunching today with Georgie and May at Buckingham Palace.
-They both send you greetings.
-Last night we saw their journey to India.
-Kinemacolor is wonderfully interesting and very beautiful and gives one the impression of having seen it all in reality.
+She attended a lunch with Georgie and May and later watched a Kinemacolor film of their journey to India.
+She described the Kinemacolor process as a detailed way to view the event, including that it provided a realistic appearance of the footage.

 The films were also shown at Buckingham Palace on 12 December 1912.

 One of the surviving sequences from the film, The Pageant Procession, has been released on the DVD set Kinemacolor and Other Magic.